Why People Need SNAP: Countering Myths with Reality

 What About Those Who Aren’t Working?

-For the small percentage of SNAP beneficiaries who aren’t working, and who will lose their benefits when the work requirements recently pushed through Congress go into effect, most have very good reasons for not working.
+For the minority of non-disabled adult SNAP beneficiaries who aren’t working, and who will lose their benefits when the work requirements recently pushed through Congress go into effect, most have very good reasons for not working.

-Many are in the process of looking for jobs, but due to a lack of education or the area they live in, they can’t find a place to hire them.
+Many are in the process of looking for jobs, but due to the area they live in or a lack of education, they can’t find a place to hire them.

 Many of those who aren’t legally “disabled” but on SNAP have chronic illnesses or health problems that don’t qualify them for disability (which is extremely hard to get) but interfere with their ability to find and hold a job.